One Day in Sydney, Australia: A Complete Itinerary

 Ready to view Sydney Harbour from a unique perspective?
 Catch a short ferry from Circular Quay to the famous Taronga Zoo in Sydney’s North, letting you enjoy panoramic views of Sydney harbour and towering cityscape.

-Taronga Zoo is home to an entire range of native and international animals, including such fan favourites as the Koala Bear and African Lion.
+Taronga Zoo is home to a wide range of native and international animals, including fan favourites like the koala bear and African lion.

 The Zoo isn’t the cheapest attraction in Sydney, however booking your Taronga Zoo entry tickets online gives you a discounted price if you’re travelling on a budget.